AleksandrDenis/yoku-taberu-kitchen/README.md

 # Features
 * Navigation and Header
-  * Logo with company name and tag line that quickly and efficiently sum up what the business is all about: YOKU TABERU KITCHEN learn how to cook Japanese cuisine is located at the top left corner of the page and links to the top of the page.
+  * Logo with company name and tag line that quickly and efficiently sum up what the business is all about.
+Logo is located at the top left corner of the page and links to the top of the page.
-  *  The other navigation links are to the right: Home, About, Classes and Contact link to different sections of the same page.
+  *  The other navigation links are to the right: Home, About, Classes and Contact each link directs user to different sections of the same page.
-  *  The navigation clearly tells user the name of the business and website and makes it easy to navigate to deferent sections of the page.
+  *  Navigation links clear and easy navigate for user.

 ![header image](/assets/readme-images/header.JPG)